Kitware/MEVID/README.md

 This material is based upon work supported by the United States Air Force under Contract No. FA8650-19-C-6036.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force.

 ## Citation
-If you use this code in your research, please cite this project as follows:
+If you use this code or the MEVID dataset in your research, please cite this project as follows:

 ```
 @inproceedings{Davila2023mevid,